gerritonagoodday/google_translate/README.md

 The translation quality is already very good compared to Version 1.0, but you should always manually check the resulting translation to avoid embarassment or offence.

-The output if sent to STDOUT.
+The output if sent to _stdout_.
 Here is what you can do with it in, say, the BASH shell:

     ~ $ a=$(./google_translate.pl -q "Hello %s, my name is Jeff, the god of biscuits." -s en -t de 2>/dev/null) ~ $ printf "$a\n" Peter